 Improving a patient’s diet and physical activity levels, as well as their social relationship factors, is in general the best way to improve the health of a person – much better than pills or falling for ‘quick-fix’ fallacies found on much of the web and media.
 Making sure these three areas are well attended to – one will likely sleep better as a result too, and one’s mood will also improve i.e. there are beneficial side-effects too, unlike pills/drugs, which all carry with them potential undesirable side-effects to some degree or another.
 (Drugs are not a necessity for a healthy person to stay healthy.
 All drugs potentially cause harmful side-effects but are prescribed as medicine when it is deemed that the chances of the benefits for an individual overall outweigh the risks of the costs to them e.g. a small risk of diarrhoea or constipation is considered better than having a chronically high blood pressure.)

-Quick fixes, such as carefully-monitored, nutritionally-balanced crash diets are possible but are extremely difficult to sustain for the long-term.
-If you can do it and can level off your lifestyle to something that is healthy and sustainable for the long-term rather than rebound to how you were living before, or worse, then that’s great!
-It’s better than remaining overweight with the increased risks of various diseases such as cancer and sleep apnea (when people temporarily stop breathing whilst asleep) that being overweight brings.
+Quick fixes like carefully-monitored, nutritionally-balanced crash diets are possible, but are extremely difficult to sustain for the long-term.
+If you can do it and can level off your lifestyle to something that is healthy and sustainable for the long-term rather than rebound to how you were living before, or worse – then that’s great!
+It’s better than remaining overweight, with the increased risks of various diseases such as cancer and sleep apnoea (when people temporarily stop breathing whilst sleeping) that being overweight brings.
 But most people struggle with crash diets, hence they end up yoyo dieting, feeling terrible and getting nowhere, or even end up worse in the long-term than how they begun them.